From CRO to Purchase Journey Intelligence

 How often does this break, across time, devices, and contexts?

 When you measure the wrong thing, you optimize proxies.
-When you optimize proxies, you ship activity, not results.
+When you optimize proxies, you ship activity, not accountability — and activity is exactly what Kaushik’s Web Analytics 2.0 was written to retire.

-Why A/B testing often becomes a bingo machine
+Why A/B testing on weak measurement becomes a treadmill

 If your instrumentation can’t explain why users fail, you end up in a loop: generate hypotheses (often UI-only because it’s easiest), ship experiments, see negligible effects most of the time, explain the outcome as noise or lack of traffic, repeat.